GoogleCloudPlatform/cloud-opensource-java/docs/DECLARING_DEPENDENCIES.md

 For an example, see [gax-java#690](https://github.com/googleapis/gax-java/pull/690/files).

-See the "Choosing BOMs" section below if you need to import more than one BOM.

 ## Intrinsic conflicts

 It is possible for GCP open source Java libraries to have conflicts